 If you're not sure whether the lunar birthday was a leap month or not, ask the family member directly.
 Most older Chinese family records use the lunar calendar, and only a few years between 1900 and 2100 actually have a leap month — leaving the leap-month checkbox off is the right answer for >90% of cases.

-- In MoonCal, on the calendar detail page, click "Copy" next to the subscription URL.
+- In MoonCal, open your calendar's detail page and tap "Copy" next to the subscription URL (it starts with https://).

 - Open Apple Calendar on your Mac.